idvorkin/idvorkin.github.io/_d/time-off-12-2020.md

 ### Friends

-- ☐ Catch up with Slava
+- ☑ Catch up with Slava
 - ☐ Catch up with Manish
+- ☐ Catch up with Bob

 ### Tori